 On September 28, 2016, certain of our domestic subsidiaries entered into a receivables financing facility (the "Receivables Facility") with Cooperatieve Rabobank U.A., New York Branch ("Rabobank"), as the agent, managing agent, administrator and committed investor.
+The financing facility was renewed and amended on September 27, 2017 to extend the facility through September 26, 2018 and to add The Bank of Tokyo-Mitsubishi UFJ Ltd. as a managing agent, an administrator and a committed investor.
 The maximum amount available to be borrowed under the Receivables Facility is \$150.0 million, subject to the amounts of eligible receivables.

-The Receivables Facility matures in September 2017.
+The Receivables Facility matures in September 2018.
 In addition, we can terminate the Receivables Facility at any time upon five days prior written notice.
-The Receivables Facility is secured by certain of our United States trade accounts receivables and bears interest at a variable rate based on the London InterBank Offered Rate ("LIBOR") or an applicable base rate, plus a margin, or a commercial paper rate plus a margin.
+The Receivables Facility is secured by certain of our United States trade accounts receivables and bears interest at a variable rate based on the London Interbank Offered Rate ("LIBOR") or an applicable base rate, plus a margin, or a commercial paper rate plus a margin.
 Interest is payable on a monthly basis and the principal balance is payable upon termination of the Receivables Facility.
 The Receivables Facility also contains certain covenants and events of default, which are materially similar to the Credit Agreement covenants.
-As of October 31, 2016, we were in compliance with these covenants.
+As of October 31, 2017, we were in compliance with these covenants.
 Proceeds of the Receivables Facility are available for working capital and general corporate purposes.
-As of October 31, 2016, there was no outstanding balance under the Receivables Facility.
+As of October 31, 2017, the outstanding balance under the Receivables Facility was \$150 million.

-Refer to Note 9 of the Consolidated Financial Statements included in Item 8 of this Form 10-K for disclosures regarding the Receivables Facility.
+Refer to Note 8 of the Consolidated Financial Statements included in Item 8 of this Form 10-K for disclosures regarding the Receivables Facility.